fossasia/open-event-server/README.md

 #### Emails - SMTP/Sendgrid

-The server can send emails via SMTP or by using the sendgrid API.
+The server can send emails via SMTP or using the sendgrid API.

 1. SMTP can be configured directly at `admin/settings`
 2. Obtaining [Sendgrid API Token](https://sendgrid.com/docs/User_Guide/Settings/api_keys.html).